Above: The West Chichagof Wilderness Area seen from Lisianski Inlet. Photo by Lione Clare.

-Last summer we were fortunate to host some very special guests at the Phonograph Creek property bequeathed to us by Eric and Pam Bealer two years ago.
+Last summer we were fortunate to host some very special guests at the Sea Pony Farm property bequeathed to us by Eric and Pam Bealer two years ago.
 The homestead at Phonograph Creek is located 3.5 miles outside of Pelican, Alaska and is accessible only by boat or float plane.
 We are honored to have the responsibility of putting this place to use while stewarding the lands and waters of the surrounding Wilderness.
 Our intention is to not only connect people to the majesty of the Tongass but also to inspire their creativity.
 We hope to find diverse and compelling ways to share these artistic manifestations and engage new audiences as we continue widening our circle.
 This work is a prayer that the transformative power of the Wilderness can be shared and ripple outward to inspire others to feel compelled to protect this place.
 Part of the power of Eric’s artwork was to do just that.
 So it is appropriate to continue his legacy this way, to do work for the West Chichagof Wilderness in the heart of the Tongass National Forest, the home of Eric and Pam, and to “protect this place they so loved.”

 Many people have helped us prepare the property for use in sharing the magic and majesty of this beautiful spot.
 The house has rustic charm and a character that can only be attributed to Eric’s unique artistic style and aesthetic.
 It is set back in a field off of a point that sits alongside the mouth of Phonograph Creek and across from the sentinel of mountains that line Lisianski Inlet.
 We wish to utilize this site to provide a place where people can experience Wilderness in different ways.
 Although there is more work to be done, we were able to host our first guests there this summer.